AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/manage-work-and-team-requests-home.md

 ## Remove a work item

-If you decide that you should not be working on the work item, you can either convert the task or issue back to a request or remove it from your list.
+If you decide that you should not be working on the work item, you can remove it from your list.

 To remove a work item: